Piotrekol/CollectionManager/README.md

 - Intersection: Intersects all selected collections by making a new collection with only maps that are present in all selected collections.

-  The new collection is named using the selected collection closest to the top of the listing and with `_0` appended to its name.
+  The new collection is named using the selected collection closest to the top of the listing, with `_0` appended to its name.

 - Inverse: Inverses all selected collections by making a new collection with only maps that are not present in any of the selected collections but are present in your osu! songs folder.

-  The new collection is named using the selected collection closest to the top of the listing and with `_0` appended to its name.
+  The new collection is named using the selected collection closest to the top of the listing, with `_0` appended to its name.

 ### **Adding Maps to Collections**